 Unopened Kit Store at 2 - 8°C. Do not use past kit expiration date.

 Standard /sample Diluent

 Concentrated Biotin-Conjugate

 Streptavidin-HRP solution

-Biotin-Conjugate antibody Diluent
+Biotin-Conjugate antibody Diluent May be stored for up to 1

-Streptavidin-HRP Diluent month at $2 - 8^{\circ}$ C.
+Streptavidin-HRP Diluent month at 2 - 8°C.

-Wash Buffer Concentrate 20x
+Opened/ Reconstituted Reagents Wash Buffer Concentrate 20x

 Substrate Solution

 Stop Solution

-Opened/ Reconstituted Reagents Standard Aliquot and store for up to 1 month at -20°C. Avoid repeated freeze-thaw cycles.
-Diluted standard shall not be reused.
+Aliquot and store for up to 1

+Standard month at -20°C.

+Avoid repeated freeze-thaw

+cycles.
+Diluted standard

+shall not be reused.

-Microplate Wells Return unused wells to the foil pouch containing the desiccant pack, reseal along entire edge of zip-seal.
-May be stored for up to 1 month at $2 - 8^{\circ}$ C.
+Return unused wells to the

+Microplate Wells foil pouch containing the

+desiccant pack, reseal along

+entire edge of zip-seal.
+May

+be stored for up to 1 month

+at 2 - 8°C.